segmentio/segment-docs/src/connections/destinations/catalog/pardot/index.md

 Since we don't want to ask for the password of one of your actual user accounts, we recommend you create a new Pardot user account for Segment.
 Please create this user by going to *Admin > Users and Groups > Add User*, and creating an Administrator role user.

 Also make sure to disable IP Security in this Pardot user account.
 First navigate to the [user settings](https://pi.pardot.com/account), then click "Edit Account", and change "Enable IP Security" to "Disabled".
 Why is this necessary?
-Segment server IP address(es) may change, meaning we cannot whitelist particular addresses.
+Segment server IP address(es) may change, meaning we cannot add specific addresses to an allow-list.

 If you have web pages with different campaigns, you should follow [Pardot campaign instructions](http://www.pardot.com/help/faqs/prospects/how-are-prospects-associated-with-campaigns)